Diminished seventh arpeggios | Free guitar lesson w/patterns and fingerings

 Ab diminished 7th arpeggio is made up of : Ab-B-D-F

-A diminished 7th arpeggio is built of minor thirds intervals, it is symmetrical.
+A diminished 7th arpeggio is built with minor third intervals, it is symmetrical.
 A minor third interval is made up of 3 semitones (3 frets on a guitar).
 It means that you can move any diminished 7th arpeggio positions up or down three frets and you will still find the same notes.

 You can play 4 diminished 7th arpeggios over a G7b9 chord :